DonIsaac/Lumen/README.md

 N -> n | ID | (A)
 where n is any integer
 ```

+## Available Tasks

+A set of [make](https://www.gnu.org/software/make/) tasks have been provided for convenience purposes.
+You must have
+make installed in order to use them.
+The available commands are as follows:

+- __make build__ - Default command.
+Compiles the interpreter.
+This task will fail
+if the required dependencies are not installed.
+- __make install__ - Installs dependencies required for calculation
+- __make run__ - Executes the compiled interpreter
+- __make utop__ - Launches `utop` for testing purposes
+- __make test__ - Runs the tests found in `test/test.ml`

 ## Features TODO
 - Add exponents and logarithms